 Here’s what to consider when deciding on a life insurance policy:

 - How long you need the policy.
-If you want life insurance over the life of your loan only, make sure you look at term policies.
-Term plans generally limit you to 10, 20, 30, 40 or 50 years.
+If you only want life insurance over the life of your loan, purchase a term life policy.
+These offer temporary coverage for a set period of time — 1, 5, 10, 15, 20, 25, 30 or 35 years.

-- How your health affects costs.
-If you’re a smoker or in a dangerous line of work, you’re considered at higher risk of death, which can bump up your rates.
+- The state of your health.
+If you’re a smoker or in a dangerous line of work, you’re considered to have a lower life expectancy — which can bump up your rates.
 In this case, look for an insurer with more lenient underwriting guidelines to accommodate your lifestyle.

 - Whether your work provides coverage.
 If you work for a company outside of your business, your employer may offer life insurance as part of its benefits package.
 However, group life insurance typically isn’t portable — so you’ll lose your coverage if you change jobs.

 - The cost of the policy.
 Term life insurance is the cheapest policy available, while permanent policies — like whole life — are notorious for large commissions and fees.
 Don’t be afraid to ask questions to learn how much you’re really paying, including exactly what your payments fund.

 - How much insurance you need.
 Coverage of $100,000 will cost less than coverage of $10 million, for example.
-Calculate how much coverage you’ll need so that you aren’t paying extra for unnecessary coverage.
+Calculate how much life insurance you’ll need so that you aren’t paying extra for unnecessary coverage.